DimitriPalmer22/Relapse-Code-Documentation/_temp/01-28 Presentation Script.md

 - So, if at any point you feel like a part of the game is confusing, or needs more visual / auditory feedback, its helpful to let us know.

 ### Resume into the Level.
 Introduce the Art Style Changes
-- Another big focus for the game's development over the break & the first couple weeks of this semester was
+- Another big focus for the game's development over the break & the first couple weeks of this semester was reinforcing the art style.
+- So, just to